 South Asian curries are well-known for bringing out the complex flavors of vegetables.
 To cook vegetables in curried form, a key tip is to cook the vegetables without (or with minimal) water.
 When they’re cooked in their own moisture, it brings out the sweet and savory elements of vegetables like zucchini, carrots, and cauliflower.

 Because of their neutral taste, lentils and legumes are perfect in curry form.
-Spices and aromatic to transform the humble lentil into a deeply flavorful curry known as dal.
+Spices and aromatics transform the humble lentil into a deeply flavorful curry known as dal (or daal).
 The most important tip for preparing dal is to make sure the lentils are boiled or simmered until very tender.

 Eggs are an excellent way to add protein to a vegetarian curry.
 You can make egg curries in scrambled or whole form.